w3f/polkadot-wiki/docs/learn/learn-DOT-inflation.md

   at the top bar of the staking overview on [Polkadot-JS UI](https://polkadot.js.org/apps/#/staking).

-For instance, assuming that the ideal staking rate is 50%, all of the inflation would go to the validators/nominators if 50% of all {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} are staked.
+Assuming that the ideal staking rate is 50%, all of the inflation would go to the validators and nominators if 50% of all {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} are staked.
 Any deviation from the 50% - positive or negative - sends the proportional remainder to the treasury.
 Deviation from the ideal staking rate are referred to as _staking inefficiencies_.
 Thus, the treasury does not currently receive a substantial inflow of funds at the ideal staking rate.
 See [this page](./learn-polkadot-opengov-treasury.md) for more information about treasury inflow sources.